anjieyang/anjieyang/README.md

-### Hi there, I'm Anjie 👋
+### Hi there, I'm Anjie Yang (杨安杰) 👋

-- 🧑🏻‍💻 I’m a final year undergraduate student at the University of Ottawa.
+- 🧑🏻‍💻 I’m a final year undergrad student majoring in Computer Science at the University of Ottawa.

 - 🔬 My research interests are in Machine Learning and Epidemiology.